 It was 2-0 when Korean Kim Seung-Yong finished.
 The referee was obviously feeling sorry for the home side when he turned down a stone wall penalty, which led to the injured striker being stretchered off.
 Our friend on the iPad confirmed that it was a bad tackle and a penalty.

-The Army fans had something to cheer on fifty three minutes when Pongsuriyan scored.
+The Army fans had something to cheer in the fifty-third minute when Pongsuriyan scored.
 They gave it their best shot and tried to carry on, but there was a large gulf in class between the two sides.
-Ten minutes later Kim quelled any thoughts of a comeback to make it 5-1.
+Ten minutes later, Kim quelled any thoughts of a comeback to make it 5-1.

 ‘Ram were determined to see just how much confetti their fans had travelled with, which was thrown around following each goal as a couple of further efforts from Kaio allowed him to complete his hat trick.